Skip to content ↓

 What this looks like in practice:

-Dedicated “Check Our Work” (COW) time allows children to reflect and respond to marking, taking ownership of their progress.
+• Dedicated 'purple pen' time allows children to reflect and respond to marking, taking ownership of their progress.

 By placing feedback at the heart of our teaching, we create a culture where mistakes are seen as opportunities, success is celebrated, and children know that their effort and progress are valued.